 ADR and Mediation

-Specialist, qualified mediators for mediation hearings in all areas of family, commercial and employment law and barrister representatives for clients in commercial law, employment law, family law and personal injury and profession negligence mediation hearings.
+We have specialist, qualified mediators for mediation hearings in all areas of family, commercial, planning and employment law and barrister representatives for clients in commercial law, property & planning, employment law, family law and personal injury and profession negligence mediation hearings.

 With cutting edge facilities in Manchester, Sheffield, Liverpool and Chester and professional accredited barrister mediators, our Mediation Unit offers an alternative dispute resolution service of the highest quality.

-Our Mediation Unit includes trained and accredited barrister mediators for Commercial and Employment Law Mediations.
-We also have more than 250 specialist barristers, who are accustomed to representing clients in court and in ADR and Mediation Hearings in the following areas:
+Our Mediation Unit includes trained and accredited barrister mediators for Family Law, Commercial and Employment Law Mediations.
+We also have more than 236 specialist barristers, who are accustomed to representing clients in court and in ADR and Mediation Hearings in the following areas:

 What is Mediation?